 Shrayer has been the recipient of a number of fellowships, including those from the National Endowment for the Humanities, the Rockefeller Foundation, and the Bogliasco Foundation.
 He won a 2007 National Jewish Book Award for his two-volume Anthology of Jewish-Russian Literature.
 In 2012, Shrayer received a Guggenheim Fellowship for his work on poets as witnesses to the Shoah.

 A bilingual author and translator, Shrayer is the author of the memoirs Waiting for America: A Story of Emigration and Leaving Russia: A Jewish Story; a collection of stories, Yom Kippur in Amsterdam; the travelogues With or Without You and Soviet Phantoms Travel in Chile.
 Shrayer’s most recent books are A Russian Immigrant: Three Novellas and and Of Politics and Pandemics: Songs of a Russian Immigrant.
 For a complete list of available publications, please visit his Amazon page, and for information on his publications in Russian, visit his Russian-language page.
 Shrayer's works have been translated into Croatian, French, German, Italian, Japanese, Mandarin, Slovak, and other languages.

-Shrayer enjoys reading from his literary works and also lectures for the general public on topics ranging from the Shoah in the USSR to the legacy of the refusenik movement.
+Shrayer enjoys reading from his literary works and lectures for the general public on topics ranging from the Shoah in the USSR to Russian émigré culture and the legacy of the refusenik movement.
 For more information, please contact him.

 Maxim D. Shrayer lives in Brookline and South Chatham, Massachusetts, with his wife, Dr. Karen E. Lasser, and their daughters, Mira Isabella and Tatiana Rebecca.